Aethernite/MentorMate-DevCamp-2020/MD02-95-Networking-RESTful-services-Task/Networking, OSI layers, protocols & RESTful services/README.md

 # 1. Describe the process of how would you check if a server OR a service (http, http over tls, icmp) on a server is running?

-##### The process is simple.
+The process is simple.
 You can use many tools already integrated in your system.
-##### Many simple commands exist for testing different protocols individually but for this homework I decided to use a tool that scans the whole network for open ports and services.
+ Many simple commands exist for testing different protocols individually but for this homework I decided to use a tool that scans the whole network for open ports and services.
 The tool is called **nmap**.
-Sample commands for testing if server is running:
+Sample commands for testing if service is running:
 &nbsp;
 ```
-ping <address>
+ping <address>      <--- Tests if host is reachable by sending packets through Internet Protocol
-curl -v <address>
+curl -v <address>   <--- Tests if host is reachable by HTTP
+telnet <address> <port> <--- Tests if host is reachable by SSH/TCP service on the current port
+nc -z -v <address> <port> <--- Tests if host is reachable by TCP on the current port
+nc -z -v -u <address> <port> <--- Tests if host is reachable by UDP on the current port
 ```
 &nbsp;
 # 2. What services are running on the mentormate gitlab server (i.e. gitlab.mentormate.bg) when you are connected to the VPN and when you are not connected to it?